andrewstarlike/AndrewStarlike/README.md

 You can find LinkedIn profile here: https://www.linkedin.com/in/andrei-sandulescu/ and my CV here: https://andrewstarlike.com/

+On Jul 29, 2021 I created a small React app to demonstrate form validations using a custom hook.
+The repo is https://github.com/AndrewStarlike/react-form-validation.

 On Jul 28, 2021 I created a small React app to demonstrate custom hooks.
 The repo is https://github.com/AndrewStarlike/react-custom-hook.
 In this repo there is quite some code abstraction around fetching and posting data to Firebase by using a custom hook.

 On Jul 27, 2021 I created a small React app to demonstrate basic READ and CREATE using Firebase.
 The repo is https://github.com/AndrewStarlike/react-api.
 I used